World's oldest architectural practices continuously operating

 This article lists the oldest extant architectural practices in the world.
-Very few architectural practices are still operating whose foundation pre-dates the beginning of the 20th C and it would not be unreasonable to conclude that any practice that was founded in the 18th or 19th C should be listed as amongst the oldest surviving architectural firms around the globe.
+Very few architectural practices are still operating whose foundation pre-dates the beginning of the 20th century and it would not be unreasonable to conclude that any practice that was founded in the 18th or 19th centuries should be listed as amongst the oldest surviving architectural firms around the globe.
 In order to qualify for the list a practice must: